-Assessment of hypotheses is possible in the structural model of PLS study.
-The path coefficient, t statistics, average estimate, and error is taken into account in this case.
-The structural model for the testing of hypotheses is displayed in Table 4.
+The structural model of the PLS study allows for the assessment of hypotheses.
+The path coefficient, t statistics, average estimate, and error are considered in this case.
+The structural model for testing hypotheses is displayed in Table 4.
 The researchers calculated the p-value and t-value in the structural model to assess the proposed hypotheses.
-The hypotheses can be recognized if either the p-value or t-value is less than 0.05 or higher than 1.96.
+The hypotheses can be recognized if the p-value or t-value is less than 0.05 or higher than 1.96.

 Table 4.
-Path Coefficients and Hypothesis Testing Relationship Hypothesis Beta Т Р Level of Comments Coefficient Statistics value Significance $OC \rightarrow OP$ H1 0.195 4.202 0.000 Significant OC→ IN H2 0.446 9.029 0.000 Significant $IN \rightarrow OP$ H3 0.541 12.687 0.000 Significant Source: Calculated by the authors
+Faul Coefficients and Hypothesis Testing

+Relationship Hypothesis Beta Т Р Level of Comments

+Coefficient Statistics value Significance

+$OC \rightarrow OP$ H1 0.195 4.202 0.000 Significant

+OC→ OI H2 0.446 9.029 0.000 Significant

+OI→ OP H3 0.541 12.687 0.000 Significant

+Sources Coloulated by the outborn